-Poor Overall Laser Etching Machine Performance
+Mistake #4 Poor Overall Laser Etching Machine Performance

 If your laser etching machine is performing poorly overall, this may be a sign it’s time to clean it.
 Like all kinds of design equipment, your laser etching machine needs regular maintenance.

 A clean machine will produce better results.
 You can rely on your laser machine user manual to see its maintenance requirements.
 As soon as you notice the performance of your machine slipping, checking and cleaning the optics may be the initial step to resolve the issue.
-Here are some tips in handling the optics of your device:
+Here are some tips for handling the optics of your device:

 - Try to inspect the optics in the laser — the lenses and mirrors — every week

 - Clean them as much as possible; smudges or debris will affect your machine’s performance very quickly

 - Look for wood or acrylic residue in the machine and immediately remove

 - Remove any dirt right after using the laser etching machine